rjimeno/linux-sysadmin-interview-questions/README.md

 * Which command will show you free/used memory?
 Does free memory exist on Linux?

   `free`

-  Well, it does but it is called 'available' instead of 'free'.
-The core point here is that Linux will try to take advantage of all the installed memory and, after running for a while, the memory that is not used by processes will be used for buffers and cacheing.
+  It does but it is called 'available' instead of 'free'.
+The core point here is that Linux will try to take advantage of all the installed memory.
+The memory that is not used by processes will be used for buffering and caches, but will immediately be made available if needed by for anything else, like running a process, for example.
-  Still, all that memory can and will be made available immediately upon request; for example, when the kernel wants to read a large program.

 * How to search for the string "my konfu is the best" in files of a directory recursively?

+    `grep -r "my konfu is the best" directory_name`

 * How to connect to a remote server or what is SSH?

+    SSH is

 * How to get all environment variables and how can you use them?
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
 * What happens if I type TAB-TAB?